hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

-### Jeremy Ellis tinyML Sept 2022 5 min Lightning Talk Pech Kucha Format using a Github README.md file
+### jeremy-ellis-tinyML-teacher-feedback-2022

-##### version 0.6.5-87
+##### version 0.0.1-1

-Fork this repo, fill in your markdown and <html> for the 15 slides (max 20 slides), record your presentation and save it as ```recorded-talk.m4a``` (or change the code to reflect the new name.)

- Setup gitPages --> settings-->pages-->none to master-->save--> copy the link and replace below.

-Demo of this Github Markdown can be viewed at this GitPages site (replace this link with your Gitpages link) [https://hpssjellis.github.io/jeremy-ellis-5-min-tinyML-2022/](https://hpssjellis.github.io/jeremy-ellis-5-min-tinyML-2022/)
+Demo of this Github at [https://hpssjellis.github.io/jeremy-ellis-tinyML-teacher-feedback-2022/](https://hpssjellis.github.io/jeremy-ellis-tinyML-teacher-feedback-2022/)

-This Github Repository (replace this link with your Repository Link) [https://github.com/hpssjellis/jeremy-ellis-5-min-tinyML-2022](https://github.com/hpssjellis/jeremy-ellis-5-min-tinyML-2022)
+This Github Repository at  [https://github.com/hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022](https://github.com/hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022)

  To make your own version of this webApp just copy this readme file in your own Gitpages activated repository and link to the readme.md file as a webpage.